berkeley-cdss/extensions/README.md

 At a high level, this pipeline consists of:

-- A **[Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfrlZXWRdllpkllha9Abfib57qJcKrRfeHHW3kSmA2b3FZ_QA/viewform?usp=sf_link)** that students submit extension requests to.
+- A **[Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdcVhd9WIXn0uegFEX8QVTEEre4oqv5oqQc6bXkNPkG_VIl7g/viewform?usp=sf_link)** that students submit extension requests to.
-- A **[Google Sheet](https://docs.google.com/spreadsheets/d/1BabID1n6fPgeuuO4-1r3mkoQ9Nx5dquNwdsET75In1E/edit#gid=790260459)** that collects student extension requests and tracks all extension requests in a master roster.
+- A **[Google Sheet](https://docs.google.com/spreadsheets/d/17u8VkAefOeiaW8ryMlC8kid8_HOhu3jN-VhXdYtU75s/edit?usp=sharing)** that collects student extension requests and tracks all extension requests in a master roster.
-- A **Google Cloud Function** that contains core business logic that:
+- **Google Cloud Functions** that contains core business logic that:
   - Receives form data through a simple **Google Apps Script** trigger.
   - Process form data in combination with a student's "record" (which includes DSP status and prior extension requests) to enter either an auto-approval or manual-approval flow.
   - Sends updates to staff through a **Slack Webhook**, enabling simple internal discussion of student cases through Slack threads.
-  - Sends updates to students through the **CS 162 Mailserver** via **CS 61A's RPC Interface**.
+  - Sends updates to students through [bCOP](https://berkeley.service-now.com/kb_view.do?sysparm_article=KB0011937)
   - Optionally publishes assignment extensions to one or more **Gradescope** assignments.

+This fork of the CS 161 extensions pipeline is managed by Seamless Learning and CDSS staff.
+There are slight differences between CS 161's version and this version, including which Google Cloud Functions are used.

+This README is useful to see how the pipeline works for students and staff.
+See [GETTING_STARTED.md](GETTING_STARTED.md) to set up the pipeline for your class.

 # Background